 Abatement is the reduction of greenhouse gas emissions achieved by a project.
 It is measured in tonnes of carbon dioxide equivalent (tCO2-e).

-A project earns ACCUs for abatement it acheives.
+A project earns ACCUs for abatement it achieves.
 The net abatement amount for each year is determined using the difference between the herds historical baseline emissions (minus four per cent) and the herds emissions following implementation of project activities.